Montrachet: Producers

 There were 18 owners and 26 producers as of October 2007 (an owner can own different subdivisions and/or lease to different producers).
 The largest owner is the de Laguiche family (an aristocratic family from 1300), which leases its subdivision to Joseph Drouhin.
 The highest prices are typically charged for Montrachet produced by Domaine de la Romanée-Conti, which owns 0.67 ha and produces around 3,000 bottles per year.

 The last sale of a subdivision occurred in 1993 when the Crédit Foncier bank (owner of Château de Puligny) bought 428 m^{2} (4606 sq. ft.) for over half a million Euros.

 Montrachet wines are the most expensive dry white wines in the world: prices can range from €150 to €2500 per 75 cl bottle.
 The price depends on the reputation of the producer (in Burgundy, vineyards are divided among multiple growers, and there can be substantial variation in quality) and the vintage.

 Montrachet and its Grand Cru neighbours

 Four additional Grand Cru vineyards lie alongside Montrachet and incorporate its name as part of their own; these are Chevalier-Montrachet, which is situated immediately above Montrachet on the slope, Bâtard-Montrachet, which is situated immediately below Montrachet and is separated from it by the Route des Grands Crus, Bienvenues-Bâtard-Montrachet, which is situated immediately beyond Bâtard-Montrachet, in the direction of Puligny-Montrachet, and Criots-Bâtard-Montrachet, which is situated next to Bâtard-Montrachet in the direction of Chassagne-Montrachet.
 Chevalier-Montrachet and Bienvenues-Bâtard-Montrachet lie entirely within the commune of Puligny-Montrachet.
-Criots-Batard-Montrachet lies entirely within Chassagne-Montrachet.
+Criots-Bâtard-Montrachet lies entirely within Chassagne-Montrachet.
 Batard-Montrachet, like Montrachet itself, is split between the two villages.